Zest-studi-o/P01-Allotment-gardens/README.md

 #### User Goals

-- As a user I want to have the site displayed clearly on different devices.
+- As a user, I want to have the site displayed clearly on different devices.
-- As a user I want to find information on what is City Gardens and how to participate.
+- As a user, I want to find information on what is City Gardens and how to participate.
-- As a user I want to know exactly where the gardens are located.
+- As a user, I want to know exactly where the gardens are located.
-- As a user I want to be able to contact City Gardens with any queries or suggestions.
+- As a user, I want to be able to contact City Gardens with any queries or suggestions.

-#### First Time Visitor Goals
+#### First-Time Visitor Goals

-- As a first time visitor I want to know what City Gardens is and how to participate.
+- As a first-time visitor, I want to know what City Gardens is and how to participate.
-- As a first time visitor I want to find the locations of the allotments.
+- As a first-time visitor, I want to find the locations of the allotments.
-- As a first time visitor I want to be able to find their contact details.
+- As a first-time visitor, I want to be able to find their contact details.
-- As a first time visitor I want to navigate the site easily on all my devices.
+- As a first-time visitor, I want to navigate the site easily on all my devices.
-- As a first time visitor I want to see the results of the produce with videos and photos.
+- As a first-time visitor, I want to see the results of the produce with videos and photos.

 #### Returning Visitor Goals

-- As a returning visitor I want to find images and videos of the allotments.
+- As a returning visitor, I want to find images and videos of the allotments.
-- As a returning visitor I want to be able to easily contact City Gardens with further questions I might have.
+- As a returning visitor, I want to be able to easily contact City Gardens with further questions I might have.

 #### Frequent Visitor Goals

-- As a frequent visitor I want to see images of the people that participate in City Gardens.
+- As a frequent visitor, I want to see images of the people that participate in City Gardens.

 ---